Rural Homes

 Testing Your Property

-Testing provides the only certainty about individual property risk.
+Testing is the only way to know your individual property risk.
 Standard protocols involve placing two passive detectors for a minimum three-month period to average seasonal fluctuations.
 Testing costs under £50 including laboratory analysis.

 Results below 100 Bq/m³ indicate low risk.
 Levels of 100-200 Bq/m³ warrant considering remediation, especially with smokers or children present.
 Levels at or above 200 Bq/m³ demand immediate action.

-The synergistic effect with smoking proves severe.
-Exposed smokers face 25× higher lung cancer risk than non-smokers not exposed to radon.
+The combined effect with smoking is severe.
+Exposed smokers face 25x higher lung cancer risk than non-smokers not exposed to radon.

 Effective Mitigation Methods